rossyndicate/lab_website/content/authors/Katie/_index.md

 title: Katie Willi (she/her)
 ---

-Katie is the lab's data manager.
-Currently, Katie assists the lab on all sorts of projects, though a common thread within them is the munging and harmonizing of large datasets.
-Before becoming a lab manager, Katie was a fellow with the National Park Service's Water Resources Division while receiving her Master's with Matt and [Dr. Stephanie Kampf](https://www.nrel.colostate.edu/investigator/stephanie-kampf-homepage/) as her co-advisers.
+Katie is the lab's manager and is currently pursuing a Ph.D. in Watershed Science.
+Katie assists the lab on all sorts of projects, though a common thread within them is the munging and harmonizing of large datasets.
+Katie also co-teaches an environmental data science course (ESS 523a) that equips students with coding skills to make their research more efficient and less stressful.